raas-dev/configent/README.md

 - Arch Linux (rolling; since 2022-07)
 - Alpine Linux 3.16, 3.15 and 3.14

-Installation is per user and `sudo` password may be asked for some OS features.
+Pre-requirements are installed system-wide thus `sudo` password may be asked.

 ## 💣 Up